aplteam/Cider/docs/User-Guide.md

 The fully qualified name of that function must go into the file that is returned by the function `GetCiderConfigFilename` which is available only via the API, not as a user command.

-That file already contains a definition of the keyword `ExecuteAfterProjectOpen` but it is empty:
+That file already contains a definition of the keyword `ExecuteAfterProjectOpen`, but it is empty:

 ```
 {